 You probably know that to help your business grow and thrive, it’s important to monitor different key aspects of your business.
 But when you’re a small business owner there are a lot of details.
 Sitting down to look at important metrics can fall off your priority list.

 That’s where key performance indicators (KPIs) come in.
 They help you measure and improve your business without getting overwhelmed with details and data.

 KPIs are measurable values that show the health of your business and your progress toward goals.
 Watching KPIs can keep your business on track and let you know whether your efforts are paying off.

 KPIs will also help you determine where things aren’t working in your business, so you can hopefully course-correct before it becomes an issue.

-There’s not a complete list of KPIs that every business should track.
-What you should track depends on your industry, business stage and goals.
+There’s no single list of KPIs that every business should track.
+What you should track depends on your industry, business stage, and goals.

 However, there are a handful of KPIs that every business would benefit from tracking.
 Even more, there’s a long list of others that could be beneficial based on the type of business you have.